ZTigerH/Academy-Game/README.md

-# Aurelia Academy — A Huntsman's Path
+# Aurelia Academy: A Huntsman's Path

 An original interactive text-adventure RPG, built entirely in vanilla HTML/CSS/JS with no build step, no dependencies.
 Open `index.html` in a browser and play.

-Inspired by the "huntsmen at a combat academy" aesthetic (aura/semblance-style powers, a Hollow-hunting world), but with an entirely original cast, world, and story.
+Inspired by the "huntsmen at a combat academy" aesthetic (aura/semblance style powers, a Hollow hunting world), but with an entirely original cast, world, and story.

 ## How to play